-Join Von Glitschka for an in-depth discussion in this video Slow-boiling ideas, part of Foundations of Logo Design.
+Join Von Glitschka for an in-depth discussion in this video Slow-boiling ideas, part of Learning Logo Design.

 Once you've taken in all the research and information you've gleaned and discovered,…I recommend you sit on it for a while and let the information steep.…Brewing ideas is like brewing tea.
 If you poured hot water over the tea bag…and immediately pulled the bag out of the cup and drink the tea.…It wouldn't taste very good because you didn't give the ingredients enough time to…steep and form the flavor that you enjoy.
 The same is true with logo development.…